 Please note: Any clinical related questions about your individual care should be directed to your healthcare team or AYA Key Worker.
 Please see the contact details above.

-The AYA Keyworkers hope you are keeping safe and well during COVID-19 Alert Level 4.
-Below is an update sent out from the group on the 26th August outlining information and supports available to you during this time.
+The AYA Keyworkers hope you are keeping safe and well.
+Below was a 2021 update sent out from the group on the 26th August outlining information and supports available to you during that time – much of which still may be of help now.

 The Clinical Leader is responsible for providing clinical leadership and national oversight of the network .